There are so many marketing strategies to use in 2023 to grow your coaching business that it can quickly become overwhelming.

 But most of the people that she was speaking to kept saying they couldn’t afford her program.
 Along with a lot of no-shows for calls….

 As you can imagine she was despondent.
 This led her to believe that her course was too expensive and the people she wanted to help were flakey and difficult to reach.

 I knew that this was just not the case and the people that she wanted to help were out there, willing to pay for her help and ready to make a change in their life.

-We went back to her ideal client avatar and realised it needed some tweaking because she was getting the wrong people on the phone with her FB Ads.
-We also decided to test out a completely different audience to see if we could improve the show up rate for her calls.
+We went back to her ideal client avatar and realized it needed some tweaking because she was getting the wrong people on the phone with her FB Ads.
+We also decided to test out a completely different audience to see if we could improve the show-up rate for her calls.

-In the end we decided to concentrate on getting her main offering selling really consistently before we headed down the route of creating an entirely different offering.
+In the end, we decided to concentrate on getting her main offering to sell really consistently before we headed down the route of creating an entirely different offering.